torvalds/linux/Documentation/scsi/st.rst

 For compatibility, the old syntax from early 2.5 and 2.4 kernel versions is supported.
 The same keywords can be used as when loading the driver as module.
-If several parameters are set, the keyword-value pairs are separated with a comma (no spaces allowed).
+If several parameters are set, the keyword-value pairs are separated with a comma (anal spaces allowed).
 A colon can be used instead of the equal mark.
 The definition is prepended by the string st=.
 Here is an example::